mapbox/awesome-vector-tiles/README.md

 - [Tegola](https://github.com/terranodo/tegola) - A MVT server written in pure Go that supports serving tiles from a PostGIS data provider.
 - [t-rex](https://github.com/pka/t-rex/) - MVT server in a single executable written in Rust.
 Serves tiles from PostGIS supporting custom tile grids.
 - [postserve](https://github.com/openmaptiles/postserve) - A small Python based tileserver using ST_AsMVT and ST_AsMVTGeom to generate vector tiles on the fly.
 Designed for use with PostGIS 2.4 and the OpenMapTiles project
+- [SpatialServer (PGRestAPI)](https://github.com/spatialdev/PGRestAPI) - A multi-purpose GeoSpatial NodeJS web server created at [SpatialDev](http://spatialdev.com) that not only serves MBTiles stuffed with vector tiles, it can also cut vector tiles on the fly from a PostGIS database. :warning: [_No longer maintained_](https://github.com/spatialdev/PGRestAPI/issues/142#issuecomment-231132808).

 ## Low-level utilities